westonganger/input-autogrow/README.md

 # Credits
 Created by Weston Ganger - @westonganger

-This plugin is based on a [Stackoverflow answer](http://stackoverflow.com/questions/931207) by James Padolsey
+This plugin was originally based on a [Stackoverflow answer](http://stackoverflow.com/questions/931207) by James Padolsey